Benmuiruri/100-days-of-code/log.md

 Ok I completely forgot how index counting goes in programming languages lol..
 I kept thinking that the index referred in the above example should be 2 (as second)...
 I forgot that index counting always starts with 0.

+### Day 19: April 18, 2019 + Day 20: April 20 - 21, 2019
+##### freeCodeCamp - Basic Javascript

+**Two days Progress**:

+Manipulating Complex Objects
+Accessing Nested Objects
+Accessing Nested Arrays
+Record Collection
+Iterate with JavaScript While Loops
+Iterate with JavaScript For Loops
+Iterate Odd Numbers With a For Loop
+Count Backwards With a For Loop
+Iterate Through an Array with a For Loop
+Nesting For Loops
+Iterate with JavaScript Do...While Loops
+Profile Lookup
+Generate Random Fractions with JavaScript
+Generate Random Whole Numbers with JavaScript
+Generate Random Whole Numbers within a Range
+Use the parseInt Function
+Use the parseInt Function with a Radix
+Use the Conditional (Ternary) Operator
+Use Multiple Conditional (Ternary) Operators

+**Highlights**: Definitely want to revisit Radix and that record collection exercise.
+Now that I finished JS basics, I will go back to the Udemy course for more examples and trying to understand from another's perspective.